-- 13. The Skills Development Scotland (SDS) submission attached at Annexe A states that it is "a data-led organisation and is committed to maintaining its role of providing robust evidence on the labour market to help inform policy direction and investment in response to economic and labour market conditions". - 14.
-The submission provides data and commentary on labour market challenges, changing demographics and migration patterns, labour market participation and productivity, before going on to highlight some of its work to help inform policymaking and investment.
-These include: monthly Labour Market Insight Reports, Regional Skills Assessments "to inform future investment in skills", a Skills Action Plan for Rural Scotland recognising that "rural Scotland faces specific challenges", Regional Skills Assessment Plans (working with local authorities), Sectoral Skills Assessments for Scotland's key and growth sectors, and a Climate Emergency Skills Action plan "to maximise the transition to net zero".
+13. The Skills Development Scotland (SDS) submission attached at Annexe A states that it is "a data-led organisation and is committed to maintaining its role of providing robust evidence on the labour market to help inform policy direction and investment in response to economic and labour market conditions".

+14. The submission provides data and commentary on labour market challenges, changing demographics and migration patterns, labour market participation and productivity, before going on to highlight some of its work to help inform policymaking and investment.
+These include: monthly Labour Market Insight Reports, a Skills

+Action Plan for Rural Scotland recognising that "rural Scotland faces its own specific skills challenges", Regional Skills Investment Plans (working with local authorities), Sectoral Skills Assessments for "all of Scotland's key and growth sectors, looking at current and future skills demand", and a Climate Emergency Skills Action Plan, "ensuring that the workforce has the skills required to make the transition to net-zero a just transition, fair and inclusive to all".

+15. SDS has also highlighted its Covid-19 Labour Market Insights April 2022 publication, which notes that "immediate labour shortages remain a dominant issue in Scotland's labour market [and] the shortage of workers, alongside supply chain challenges, inflationary pressures, the cost of living crisis and the conflict in Ukraine, may lead to subdued economic growth".